Close

 • Does it make sense to think of non-human sentients (and maybe human sentients) “owning” property or land?

-• Is it ethical to think of sentient beings (including humans) as products, resources or as being “ownable”?
+• Is it ethical to think of sentient beings (including humans) as products, resources (most companies have “human resources” departments) or as being “ownable” (football players?)?

 • How do power relationships (individual, collective, representational) work in economic systems comprising non-human and human sentients?